grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   [initial_delay: <duration> | default = 0s]

   # (experimental) The maximum duration of an ingester's request before it
-  # triggers a circuit breaker.
-This configuration is used for circuit breakers
+  # triggers a timeout.
+This configuration is used for circuit breakers only,
-  # only, and its timeouts aren't reported as errors.
+  # and its timeouts aren't reported as errors.
   # CLI flag: -ingester.push-circuit-breaker.request-timeout
   [request_timeout: <duration> | default = 2s]